 A large and growing body of research on maternal and child health underscores the critical role of the prenatal period and first years of life in future maternal and child health and development outcomes.
 The majority of a child’s cognitive, language and sensory development will have already taken place by the age of two.
-Low income and vulnerable populations often lack access to information and traditional support systems during this critical period.
-As a result, these populations are more likely to suffer from adverse pregnancy, peri-natal, and post-natal outcomes, such as premature birth, infant mortality and child injury.
-These short term outcomes in turn often have detrimental effects on longer term family health and economic self-sufficiency.
+Low income and vulnerable populations face inequitable access to effective support systems during this critical period.
+As a result, these populations are more likely to suffer from adverse perinatal outcomes, such as premature birth, infant mortality, and child injury.
+These short-term outcomes in turn often have detrimental effects on longer-term family health and economic self-sufficiency.

 Lowering Rates of Asthma

 Over 25 million Americans are currently estimated to have asthma, including 7 million children.
 Nationwide, direct costs associated with asthma exceed $50 billion annually, driven by millions of emergency room visits and nearly 500,000 hospitalizations.
 Asthma is the leading cause of school absenteeism for children, resulting in 10.5 million missed school days.
 Asthma disproportionally affects children from low income and minority families.

 Effective asthma management interventions can create meaningful and lasting social benefits, including improvements in school readiness and achievement, parental labor productivity, and quality of life for families.

 The South Carolina Nurse-Family Partnership Pay for Success project expands Nurse-Family Partnership’s evidence-based program to an additional 3,200 first-time, low-income mothers and their babies across South Carolina, with the goals of supporting these mothers in having healthy pregnancies, becoming knowledgeable and responsible parents, and giving their babies the best possible start in life.
 The project, launched in February 2016, deploys $30 million over 4 years to expand Nurse-Family Partnership’s services.